avivharuzi/hls-stream-creator/README.md

-# HLS Stream Creator for Node.js
+# HLS Stream Creator - Node.js

 Create an M3U8 playlist from media file using FFMPEG.